 - Help with lodging check-ins and check-outs

 - Serve in an on-call capacity as a resource for interns and campus partners

 - Must be a currently enrolled University of Colorado student in good standing.
-To work in the summer, must be an enrolled University of Colorado student for the following 2019 fall semester
+To work in the summer, must be an enrolled University of Colorado student for the 2022 fall semester.

-- A demonstrated passion for, and interest in, conference and event management
+- A demonstrated passion for, and interest in, conference & event management.

-The intern lodging program assistant earns 12.00 per hour.
-The hours are not to exceed 50 hours in a two-week pay period during the spring semester and 80 hours over a two-week pay period during the summer months.
-Hours will flex from week-to-week based on conference and office needs.
+The Intern Lodging Program Assistant earns $15.00 per hour.
+These hours are not to exceed 50 hours over a two-week pay period during the spring semester and 80 hours over a two-week pay period during the summer.
+Hours will flex from week to week, based on conference and office needs.
 The schedule for this position will not allow for more than four consecutive vacation days during the summer.
 Time off requests are subject to manager approval and based on conference needs and staff availability.
-Due to the nature of the work, some early mornings, evenings and weekend shifts will be required.
+Due to the nature of the work, some early mornings, evenings, and weekend shifts will be required.